 No Indian study has shown pollution shortens life:Javadekar

-Referring to studies indicating that pollution is reducing life expectancy, he also said such studies might not be based on first-generation data.
-The central government has launched the National Clean Air Programme (NCAP) to tackle the air pollution problems across the country.
+Referring to studies indicating that pollution is reducing life expectancy, he also said such studies might not be based on first generation data.
+The central government has launched the National Clean Air Programme (NCAP) to tackle air pollution problem across the country.

-"Under NCAP, 102 non-attainment cities have been identified based on ambient air quality data for the period 2011-2015 and WHO (World Health Organisation) report 2014/18," he said.
-According to him, city-specific action plans have been prepared and approved for implementation in all the 102 cities.
+"Under NCAP, 102 non-attainment cities have been identified based on ambient air quality data for the period 2011-2015 and WHO (World Health Organisation) report 2014/18," he said in a written reply.
+According to him, city-specific action plans have been prepared and approved for implementation in all 102 cities.

+In a separate written reply, the minister said an amount of Rs 11,254 crore, including Rs 8,562.73 crore under CAMPA, have been released by the ministry to conserve environment in the last three financial years.
+CAMPA stands for Compensatory Afforestation Fund Management and Planning Authority (CAMPA)..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)